 In essence, Financial Advice is the tool by which Financial Planning is implemented.
 Or viewed another way, Financial Advice is more singular or narrow, while Financial Planning is more holistic and integrates the Client’s (relevant) personal and financial circumstances, which may include “the Client’s need for or desire to: develop goals, manage assets and liabilities, manage cash flow, identify and manage risks, identify and manage the financial effect of health considerations, provide for educational needs, achieve financial security, preserve or increase wealth, identify tax considerations, prepare for retirement, pursue philanthropic interests, and address estate and legacy matters.”

-Though notably, in all cases, the CFP professional is subject to a fiduciary duty (and all the other duties that apply to CFP professionals under the new Standards of Conduct); the distinction of doing Financial Planning (or not) pertains only to when the CFP professional may also be held accountable for actually engaging properly in the full financial planning process (or not).
+Though notably, in all cases, the CFP® professional is subject to a fiduciary duty (and all the other duties that apply to CFP® professionals under the new Code and Standards); the distinction of doing Financial Planning (or not) pertains only to when the CFP® professional may also be held accountable for actually engaging properly in the full financial planning process (or not).

 Practice Standards For The Financial Planning Process

-However, in March of 2018, the CFP Board approved new Standards of Conduct – including new Practice Standards – that first took effect on October 1st of 2019, and will be enforced beginning on June 30th of 2020.
-The CFP Board’s new Standards of Conduct have adjusted what was historically a 6-step EGADIM Financial Planning process to a new CGADPIM (see’ -gad -pim) 7-step process instead:
+However, in March of 2018, CFP Board approved a new Code and Standards – including new Practice Standards – that first took effect on October 1st of 2019 and were enforced as of June 30th of 2020.
+CFP Board’s new Code and Standards have adjusted what was historically a 6-step EGADIM Financial Planning process to a new CGADPIM (see’ -gad -pim) 7-step process instead: